simeonveldstra/prospero-c/README.md

 earlier this month.

-The challenge is to build a renderer for an image created from a signed distance function, as quickly as possible.
+The challenge is to build a renderer for an image created from a signed distance function, that renders as quickly as possible.
 Matt provided a simple 28 line renderer in Python that uses numpy.

 The explanation was a bit terse, but between the numpy docs, and some HN [comments](https://news.ycombinator.com/item?id=43465490), I got the picture.